ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 7. Perform an authoritative restore of the Active Directory domain from the backup.
 This should restore the deleted user and group.
 Take a **screenshot** showing the successful completion of the authoritative restore process and the system time of your host system.

 {{% notice info %}}
 _The documentation for this portion is unclear.
 In my testing, you may be able to just checkmark the "Perform an authoritative restore of Active Directory files" option when restoring the backup and avoid any command-line work.
+That seems to be working correctly as of Summer 2021.
 However, if that doesn't work or you choose to do the authoritative restore via command-line, you need to get the path correct.
 To help with that, here's a hint: for my sample domain `ad.russfeld.cis527.cs.ksu.edu` and account `backupuser`, I'll need to use the command `restore object "cn=backupuser,cn=Users,dc=ad,dc=russfeld,dc=cis527,dc=cs,dc=ksu,dc=edu"` to restore the correct account on the domain. --Russ_
 {{% /notice %}}

 8. Reboot your Windows 10 client VM and log on to that system as `backupuser`.
 Take a **screenshot** showing the successful login and the system time of your host system.